wenmliu/patch-share/README.md

-This changes is for CSI1 IMX577 only.
+This changes is for Talos EVK DVT CSI1 IMX577 only.